Payler/Payler-iOS-SDK/README.md

     pod "PaylerSDK"

-## Author
+## Contact

 Maxim Pavlov, <mp@poloniumarts.com>

 ## License

-SDK is available under the MIT license.
+PaylerSDK is available under the MIT license.
 See the LICENSE file for more info.